JRC1995/Abstractive-Summarization/README.md

     Loaded GloVe!

-Here I will define functions for converting words to its vector representations and vice versa.
+Here, I will define functions for converting words to their vector representations, and vice versa.

 ### word2vec:

-Converts words to its vector representations.
+Converts words to their vector representations.
-If the word is not present in the vocabulary, and thus if it doesn't have any vector representation, the word will be considered as 'unk' (denotes unknown) and the vector representation of unk will be returned instead.
+If a word is not present in the vocabulary, and thus if it doesn't have any vector representation, the word will be considered as 'unk' (denotes unknown) and the vector representation of unk will be returned instead.